Azraelx0/SEC335/Week3/LOLBins.md

 Which LOLBin can download files without triggering typical firewall alerts?

+Certutil.exe can download files while bypassing typical firewall alerts.
+With how known it has become, EDRs are flagging certutil -urlcache.
+However, if this isnt blocked by the organization than it can still be allowed.

 How can regsvr32.exe execute code without writing files to disk?

 Why is msbuild.exe dangerous in environments with .NET installed?